-Chromebook has emerged from its niche category and it’s no longer just for kids and students.
-OEMs are now making Chromebooks with powerful internals that would easily rival against the best laptops based on Windows and macOS.
-Further, Google recently announced Linux support and brought many UI improvements to make Chrome OS a desktop-class operating system.
-Keeping all the points in mind, it seems Chromebook is finally ready to face the competition.
-So in this article, we bring you a detailed analysis on the clash between Chromebook vs laptop.
-From performance to battery life and user interface, we have compared both Chromebook and laptop in a comprehensive manner.
-So without losing a moment, let’s find out who wins the battle of Chromebook vs laptop in 2020.
+Chromebook has emerged from its niche category and is not only suitable for kids and students.
+Laptop manufacturers are now launching Chromebooks with powerful internals that can easily rival the best laptops based on Windows and macOS.
+Further, Google added support for Linux and brought many UI improvements to Chrome OS, turning it into a desktop-class operating system.
+Keeping all these points in mind, it seems Chromebook is finally ready to confront the competition head-on.
+So in this article, we bring you a detailed analysis of the differences between Chromebook vs laptops.
+From performance and security to battery life and user interface, we have compared laptops and Chromebooks exhaustively.
+So without wasting time, let’s find out who wins the Chromebook vs laptop battle in 2023.

-Since Chromebook is the unknown quantity in this comparison for most users, we have tried to explain its features in more detail.
-Also, we are using Windows as our main comparison tool, but most of these points remain valid even for other desktop operating systems.
-With that out of the way, let’s begin our showdown, shall we?
+Since Chromebooks are far less popular among users, we have tried to explain the features in more detail.
+Also, we are using Windows as our main comparison tool, but most of these points remain valid for other desktop operating systems like Linux and macOS.
+Having said that, let’s begin our comparison:

-As I said, Chrome OS is a lightweight operating system and it’s very modular.
-In terms of storage size, it only takes up 4GB of space and the installation image is just 1GB.
-In contrast, Windows and macOS take up more than 15GB of disk space and the installation images are way above 4GB.
+As I mentioned here, Chrome OS is a lightweight operating system, and it’s very modular.
+In terms of storage size, it merely takes up 4GB of space, and its installation image is 1GB in size.
+In contrast, Windows and macOS take up more than 15GB of disk space, while their installation images are above 4GB.
 Not to mention, Windows has more than 50 million lines of code whereas Chrome OS consists of less than 7 million lines of code.

-Coming to laptops that run Windows and macOS, you need a capable processor to get the operating system running.
-As the OS is demanding, you need at least an Intel i3 to get a decent performance out of the laptop.
-This translates to more cost, but you can perform a multitude of tasks that Chrome OS inherently lacks (like video editing and gaming).
 Also, with a powerful processor in tow, you can run many desktop-class applications on Windows laptops without any worry.
-So to put it straight, for general tasks like browsing the web and watching videos, you don’t need a powerful processor, hence a Chromebook would suffice.
+That means, you don’t need a powerful processor for general tasks like browsing the web and watching videos, hence, a Chromebook would suffice your needs.
 However, on laptops, you will need a capable chipset to get started, but on the positive side, you will also have more horsepower by your side for resource-heavy applications.

 User Interface and User Experience

-Having said that, the reason Chromebooks feel so responsive and snappy maybe because of this minimal approach.
-Sure, Windows laptops have tons of file explorer and UI customization features, but that is exactly why it feels sluggish — features packed to the brim, but of little use.
-So to conclude, in comparison to laptops, Chromebook falls short on some UI and file management features.
+Having said that, the reason Chromebooks feel so responsive and snappy is perhaps because of this minimal approach.
+Sure, Windows laptops have tons of file explorer and UI customization features, but that is exactly why it feels sluggish — features packed to the brim but of little use for general users.
+So to conclude, in comparison to laptops, Chromebooks fall short on UI customization and file management features.
 However, the user experience remains solid because of the mobile-driven UI, gestures, tablet mode, notification, and permission controls.

 Chromebook vs Laptop: App Support